cue-lang/cuelang.org/content/docs/tutorial/working-with-a-custom-module-registry/en.md

 be useful to demonstrate how dependencies work, and can also be a useful separation of concerns when the schema comes from some other source of truth.

 {{{with step}}}

 Create a directory for the new module and initalize it:
 {{{with script "en" "init-frostytemplate"}}}
 #norun

-cd ..
-mkdir frostytemplate
+mkdir ../frostytemplate
-cd frostytemplate
+cd    ../frostytemplate
-cue mod init glacial-tech.com/frostytemplate@v0
+cue mod init glacial-tech.example/frostytemplate@v0
 {{{end}}}

 This defines another module.
 We have named it `frostytemplate`